 Native Azaleas at Carolina Native Nursery

-We think there should be native azaleas in everyone’s garden.
+We think native azaleas should be in everyone’s garden.
 As far as we are concerned, these plants are truly the gems of our indigenous landscape.
-Plus, we know they have been ‘transplanted’ from many roadsides, woods, and forests into people’s gardens as long as people owned shovels.
-Please leave these plants in the wild.
+Instead of transporting them from roadsides or forest environments, as folks have been doing as long as there are shovels, please leave native plants where they grow.
 If you are a native azalea enthusiast we have the plants for you.

 More Azalea Resources

 Our vision is to be the go to resource for native azaleas in the Southeast.
 We look forward to raising awareness, providing you with beautiful plants, and helping get these plants into gardens, landscapes, and back in nature everywhere.